bakerstreet221abc/bakerstreet221abc.github.io/_posts/2018-08-10-trip-cologne.md

 ---
 layout: post
 title: "A trip in Cologne"
 description: 'It has been a long time since I wrote a blog about the place I travelled to.
-This time I really want to write something about Cologne, because it has greatly impressed me.'
+This time I really want to write something about Cologne'
 image: '/assets/img/cologne.jpg'
 category: 'blog'
 tags: